theshaune/fluent/README.md

 There are far too many to list.
 I have used, played with, studied, loved, hated & found inspiration, from using the following frameworks.
 They are all worthy of your time to study and trial in atleast one project, you will learn a great deal from actually using each one in an application.

-My preferred framework is SuitCSS, FluentCSS follows a similar naming convention to [SuitCSS](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md) with the expection of modifer classes, resposive classes, utility classes and the addition of pipes in the markup to seperate classes.
+My preferred framework is SuitCSS, FluentCSS follows a similar naming convention to [SuitCSS](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md) with the exception of modifer classes, resposive classes, utility classes and the addition of pipes in the markup to seperate classes.

 * [SuitCSS](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md)
 * [BEM](https://en.bem.info/method/)